 Beaumont College offers both residential and day programmes in Lancaster, while our satellite services offer individuals a learning programme that is delivered closer to home.
-Until the full website is launched information about our satellites in Barrow, Blackpool, and Carlisle is available upon request.

 All of our college sites offer programmes for young people aged 18 to 25 with a broad range of physical and/or learning impairments.

 Students are offered a variety of specialist support from highly trained staff, working alongside our tutors.

 Students achievements are captured throughout a range of college processes that include Recognising and Recording Progress and Achievement (RARPA) recording of progress, achievements against Expected Outcomes, steps to achievement on the Management Information System (MIS) and electronic recording of progress against criteria set out by awarding bodies.
 Regular student tutorials are held by Pathway Co-ordinators and the students trans-disciplinary team of advocates, annual reviews, progress demonstrated against therapy protocols and reports of progress provided to stakeholders.
 The college makes excellent use of audio and visual recording of evidence of achievements via e-portfolios and personal portfolios and these can be posted into either by students themselves or their advocates.

 - Student Support Workers